Wrench, Prop blade, Vperod and Huosai

 This pair of reproduction Factory valve adjustment tools is made from heat-treated chromoly steel, plated for long life.

-These tools suit either Vedeneyev or Houssai engines.
+These tools suit either Vedeneyev or Huosai engines.

 Two Additional functions were designed in - the first completely unrelated to valves.